Lifestyle

 The Cholesterol Myth: What Most Women Don’t Know About Heart Health and Statins

-For years, I believed what most of us were taught—that high cholesterol was the ultimate enemy and that statins were the answer.
-I obsessed over my LDL, avoided every yolk,
+For years, I believed what most of us were taught — that high cholesterol was the ultimate enemy and that statins were the answer.
+I obsessed over my LDL, avoided

 The Cholesterol Myth: What Most Women Don’t Know About Heart Health and Statins